apache/tvm/docs/contribute/error_handling.rst

 .. code:: python

    def preferred():
-       # very clear about what is being raised and what is the error message.
+       # Very clear about what is being raised and what is the error message.
        raise OpNotImplemented("Operator relu is not implemented in the MXNet fronend")

    def _op_not_implemented(op_name):
-       return OpNotImpelemented("Operator {} is not implemented.").format(op_name)
+       return OpNotImplemented("Operator {} is not implemented.").format(op_name)

    def not_preferred():
+       # Introduces another level of indirection.
        raise _op_not_implemented("relu")

+If we need to introduce a wrapper function that constructs multi-line error messages, please put wrapper in the same file so other developers can look up the implementation easily.

 System-wide Errors